atlassian/escalator/docs/README.md

 # Documentation
 General infomation on documentation

-# Dependancies
+# Dependencies
-We used `godep` for dependancy managment
+We used `godep` for dependency managment
 ## Install:
 - `go get github.com/tools/godep`
 ## To add a package: